 Direct Hire Domestic Helpers

 You can also hire a helper through references from your colleagues, friends, family or even Facebook.
-Some online platforms have tools to allow you to easily screen and interview potential helpers.
-These are really useful if you are looking for a helper who has finished, or is close to finishing, her existing contract.
+Some online platforms have tools to allow you to screen and interview potential helpers easily.
+These are useful if you are looking for a helper who has finished, or is close to finishing, her existing contract.
 Since she is already in Hong Kong, it helps speed up the hiring process.

 Questions To Ask Before Hiring A Domestic Helper